fujifish/far/README.md

 * Through the `logDestination` configuration option
 * Under the desired profile through the `far_log_destination` option in the AWS configuration file located at `HOME/.aws/config`.
 You can set this option via the aws cli by running `aws configure set far_log_destination arn:aws:logs:eu-west-1:123456789:destination:LogsDestination --profile MyProfile`

+Since the log destination must reside in the same region as the CloudWatch Logs, it is possible to use an `*` instead of specifying the region in the destination ARN and `far` will automatically use the region as appears in the farconfig file.
+For example, instead of specifying `arn:aws:logs:eu-west-1:123456789:destination:LogsDestination` you can specify `arn:aws:logs:*:123456789:destination:LogsDestination`.
+This enables the use of a single log destination configuration that works across any region (provided that the actual destination exists in the regions).

 ```ini
 [profile MyProfile]
 far_log_destination = arn:aws:logs:eu-west-1:123456789:destination:LogsDestination